 All Passive RFID tags harvest their energy from ambient radio signals, usually

 transmit, stop, listen).
 So the degree of linkage

 between the antennae on the reader and the antennae on the tag is critical.
-This can be enhanced by
+This can be enhanced

 ensuring that they are aligned correctly.
 So readers use one of two types of antennae, with

-With circular polarisation, alignment is not critical, but range is reduced.
+With circular polarization, alignment is not critical, but range is reduced.
 A linear antennae in the reader will give greater range, but the receiver and tag antennae must be aligned.
 Twist the reader through ninety degrees, and the range drops dramatically.

 There is no practical limit to life of an passive RFID tag, in contrast to the life of an active tag, which is limited by the battery.